 A strong competition from Chinese smartphone firms to the market leaders has been met with the latter putting up a strong fight.
-As a result global smartphone shipments have hit new peaks.
+As a result, global smartphone shipments have hit new peaks.
 The new data from Strategy Analytics shows that following a strong second quarter in 2014, the sequential successive quarter has kept the promise of growth upping the number of units shipped globally from 252.9 million to a record 320.4 million units in the third quarter of 2014.
 The figure equates to a strong growth of nearly 27% from the same quarter in 2013.
-This quarter saw the release of the much anticipated and surprising two versions of iPhone: iPhone 6 and iPhone 6 Plus, whose launch allowed Apple to increase its share for the units shipped.
+This quarter saw the release of the much anticipated and surprising two versions of iPhone: iPhone 6 and iPhone 6 Plus, whose launch allowed Apple to increase its share of the units shipped.
 The wait for Google’s Nexus 6 phablet coupled with the holiday season and strong Chinese markets is expected to drive growth in the next quarter and it seems fairly plausible that the 1.2 billion units estimated by IDC in the beginning of 2014 may well be exceeded.

 The Chinese players in the market have shown a consistent growth challenging the likes of Samsung Electronics Co Ltd. (KRX:005935), Apple Inc. (NASDAQ:AAPL).
 However, in the third quarter of 2014 Xiaomi, which has had a strong presence in China and has been expanding aggressively to other Asian markets has dethroned Huawei to take the third position in a very competitive market.

 Android Continues To Grow, Dominates With 83.6% Of All Shipment